surniaulula/wpsso/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added an "Edit" link to the "Robots" option in the post Publish metabox.
+	* Added an "Edit" link to the "Robots" option in the post Publish metabox to show the checkboxes only when required.
 * *Bugfixes*
 	* None
 * *Developer Notes*